-The ongoing problems of depression and marriage make problem resolution more difficult.
+The ongoing problems of depression and marital conflict make problem resolution more difficult.
 It also thwarts bonding opportunities and can result in a lack of closeness and intimacy.

-The partner who is not depressed, however, is in a completely different headspace.
+The non-depressed spouse, however, is in a completely different headspace.
 He or she wants to be a loving source of support.

-In therapy, we see them asking for tips, tools, and coping strategies.
-Their relationship is being impacted daily because their partner has become a shadow of their former self.
+In therapy we see them asking for tips, tools, and coping strategies.
+Their relationship is being impacted on a daily basis because their partner has become a shadow of their former self.

 This study examined 126 couples, where one or both of them had a diagnosis of depression.
 Most of the couples in the study were married, and most of them were parents.

 The couples completed an online survey which measured their symptoms, degree of relationship insecurity, and the degree to which avoidance impacted their couple dynamics.